-Whether by natural or assisted delivery, the outcome we want is a safe mum and baby.
+Whether by natural or assisted delivery, we want a safe mum and baby.

 Therefore, the birth process has been the subject of extensive studies around the world to improve our understanding of which methods work best.

-It can be physically and psychologically stressful requiring total care and support to move from childbirth to maternal child-care.
+Moving from childbirth to maternal child-care can be physically and psychologically stressful, requiring total care and support.
 (By the way, this includes the period of 6 weeks just after the baby is born).

 And now let’s look at the (controversial subject) of Lotus Births.

 First, let us summarise the relationship between the groups – mum, baby and placenta.
 This is because these connected entities are involved in the delivery process.

 So hopefully, this simple explanation can provide the foundation for understanding Lotus Birth as an option for women.

 You can make decisions by being fully aware of the facts, knowing what is most important – your and your baby’s health.

 ‘A Lotus Birth is the process of leaving the cord and placenta to detach naturally in the days after birth.’

 Basically, the whole essence of a Lotus Birth is to allow this process to continue until its natural end.